USDA Zone 5: Four-Season Gardens with Range

 Hand-pick beetles into soapy water in early morning when they are sluggish.
 Apply milky spore (Paenibacillus popilliae) for long-term grub control.
 Avoid pheromone traps — they attract more beetles than they catch.
 Resistant plants include boxwood, most conifers, and lilac.

-Seasonal Guide
+Seasonal guide

-April through May.
+- April through May.
 Last frost usually mid-April to mid-May.
 Peak planting window for cool-season vegetables and early perennials.
 Flowering trees (magnolia, dogwood, redbud) bloom late April.
 Start warm-season vegetable transplants indoors by mid-March.

-Warm and often humid June through August.
+- Warm and often humid June through August.
 Peak flowering perennial season (July is peak bloom for most classic perennials).
 Water deeply once or twice a week rather than daily.
 Deadhead roses, salvias, and other repeat bloomers for a second flush in late summer.

-September into early November.
+- September into early November.
 First frost typically mid-October.
 Ideal for planting trees, shrubs, and spring bulbs (tulips, daffodils in September-October).
 Fall color peaks in mid-October.
 Divide spring-blooming perennials after first frost.

-December through March.
+- December through March.
 Protect tender plants (hybrid tea roses, late-planted broadleaf evergreens) with winter mulch.
 Plan new beds and order seeds in January.
 Prune dormant fruit trees and deciduous shrubs in February-March before buds break.

-Plants for Zone 5
+Plants for zone 5

-Lavandula angustifolia
+- Lavender Lavandula angustifolia

 Lavender is the iconic sun-loving Mediterranean perennial.
 Silvery foliage, purple flower spikes, and a fragrance that feels like summer afternoons in Provence.
 It thrives on neglect — too much water or shade is the fastest way to kill it.